wontothree/f1tenth_turtleship_ws/README.md

 # F1tenth Turtleship Workspace

-This project is for F!TENTH AUTONOMOUS GRAND Prix at CDC 2024.
+This project is for F1TENTH AUTONOMOUS GRAND Prix at CDC 2024.

 # Tested Environment